handiman/handiman.github.io/_collections/_projects/17-plejmo.md

 start_date: 2014-11-03
 end_date: 2017-07-05
 roles: Devops.
 TDD mentor.
 Software Engineer.
-description: >
- Back- and front end development of a Video On Demand (VOD) service based on Asp.Net MVC and EpiServer.
-DevOps tasks including configuring web sites, configuring automated builds and setting up automated deployment.
 achievements:
  - Increased system performance by refactoring the system to the CQRS pattern with a denormalized, read optimized database for querying.
  - Increased stability and scalability by creating Micro Services for third party integration.